-At Dumbarton Oaks, I also focused on advancing my work regarding the archaeology and distribution of late Byzantine sites and the economic exploitation and spatial organization of the rural landscape in a series of articles and conference papers.
-In one article I am analyzing comparative material from excavations and multi-period surveys in Greece in order to discuss the role of Byzantine archaeology in multi-period projects in the Mediterranean.
+At Dumbarton Oaks, I also focused on advancing my work on the archaeology and distribution of late Byzantine sites and the economic exploitation and spatial organization of the rural landscape in a series of articles and conference papers.
+In one article, I am analyzing comparative material from excavations and multiperiod surveys in Greece in order to discuss the role of Byzantine archaeology in multiperiod projects in the Mediterranean.
 As part of this work, I am also critically evaluating the methodologies employed by previous studies in Byzantine settlement archaeology in order to develop a more sophisticated approach to understanding the Byzantine landscape.
-In doing so, I make intense use of reports, monographs, PhD theses and journals dealing with similar archaeological investigations around the Mediterranean.
-The second article completed during my fellowship explores the economic activities of Byzantine monasteries in the Late Byzantine period, using an inter-disciplinary approach and combining in my work archaeological, documentary and ethnographic data with GIS spatial analysis.
-The two conference papers I completed this year (both to be presented during June 2009), deal with aspects of trade and traveling in the late medieval Mediterranean.
+In doing so, I make intense use of reports, monographs, PhD theses, and journals dealing with similar archaeological investigations around the Mediterranean.
+The second article completed during my fellowship explores the economic activities of Byzantine monasteries in the late Byzantine period, using an interdisciplinary approach and combining my work archaeological, documentary, and ethnographic data with GIS spatial analysis.
+The two conference papers I completed this year, both to be presented in June 2009, deal with aspects of trade and traveling in the late medieval Mediterranean.

 The research I undertook during my fellowship attempted to present and analyze aspects of the late Byzantine rural landscape and its settlements using an interdisciplinary approach.
 I had the opportunity to provide new data and different approaches on methodology, analysis, and interpretation of data, as well as discuss new aspects of the archaeology of the late Byzantine village and of the human-landscape interface in the Byzantine world.